-MENICO INIMED OF AFRE The Fight over Slavery through the Civil War.
-DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY DATE 1850 MEXICO, UNITED STATES, OTHER COUNTRIES China CALIFORNIA COMPETING CULTURES: The Taiping Rebellion begins in Southern China, and will continue until 1872.
+The Fight over Slaver ry through the Civil War.
+DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY DATE 1850 CALIFORNIA COMPETING CULTURES: The Taiping Rebellion begins in Southern China, and will continue until 1872.
 This event will encourage many Chinese to flee to the American West; some accept indentured servitude to pay for their passage.
-April 1872 of the Lol.
-On thousand Fight hundred and foreign many chinese to the Control of th Articles of Indenture for Ahine, a Chinese migrant.
+APELLER OF AMERICAN WARE PRIVATE OF AMERICAN Needs, to the West Casse of America, and admit, and will as soon as the shall have entered upon work week or trade of Service. as a thread from the direction of the shall have not been also also the part of the shall be admitted previously and the shall be admitted previously and the shall be admitted previously and the shall be admitted by the shall approximate and coveraints herein the shall be admitted by the shal House, Chiefe J. J. Leave D. Articles of Indenture for Ahine, a Chinese migrant.
 United States Books prior to this year were printed on alkaline paper and tended to survive.
 Publishers switched to cheaper paper based on wood pulp instead of rags and linen.
 The new material contained an acid residue that ate wood fibers and destroyed books in as little as 30 years.
 United States Only 2% of the American population lives past 65.
 Philadelphia, Pennsylvania Female clerks are employed for the first time in the United States by Philadelphia storekeepers.

 DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1850 United States The Arapaho Indians issued a \$5 bill.
 United States Jersey cows are introduced into the United States.
 Panama Panama's city of Colon was founded as the isthmus of Panama became a route for the California gold rush.
 Arctic Expeditions to the Arctic involving 11 British and 2 American ships find evidence of the Franklin Expedition.
 Three graves dug into the permafrost are discovered in 1850, their headstones dated 1846.
 A written record was found in 1859, indicating that Franklin died on June 11, 1847, and that Erebus and Terror were abandoned in April 1848.
 The crews' deaths were later attributed to either scurvy or lead poisoning from the food tins.
-January Can Emmissa The California Funkanana annua 5 San Francisco The California Exchange opens.
+January 5 San Francisco The California Exchange opens.
 8 Sacramento A large flood hits Sacramento.
 Settlers construct temporary housing on higher ground to the east and wait for the waters to recede.
 Fundraising begins for the construction of levees.